Alsace, Budget, France, Germany

 Since we had a car, we didn’t need to look into tours to take us around the region; we could get there ourselves.
 During the week, we paid entrance fees for 2 castles and the Little Red Riding Hood Museum.

-Fun fact: the Grimm Brothers were born and raised in Germany.
-Today, there is a special Fairytale Route dedicated to their stories and literary lives!
+One of the main reasons we were visiting this area of Germany was to explore the German Fairytale Route.
+The Grimm Brothers were born and raised in Germany and today, there is a special driving route dedicated to their stories and literary lives!
 The Little Red Riding Hood Museum was one of the stops along that route!

 The rest of our exploring was done independently, walking around the many towns and driving to spots we found interesting.
 We could have perhaps looked into some guided tours however due to the time we had on our trip, we decided to enjoy our flexibility as much as we could.